 In the above verse, our minds and eyes are typically drawn to the verb, “wait.”
 Could it be that the emphasis should really be on the preposition, “upon?”
 Ever wonder why Isaiah uses the expression “wait upon” as opposed to “wait for?”
 What’s the difference and what might it mean for you and me the next time we find ourselves on that downward plunge of life’s rollercoaster?

-The Bible includes several references to waiting upon and for the Lord, including: And kings shall be thy nursing fathers, and their queens thy nursing mothers: they shall bow down to thee with their face toward the earth, and lick up the dust of thy feet; and thou shalt know that I am the LORD: for they shall not be ashamed that wait for me.
-(Isaiah 49:23)
+Kings shall be your foster fathers, and their queens your nursing mothers; they shall bow down to you with their faces to the earth, and lick up the dust of your feet.
+Then you will know that I am The Lord, for they shall not be ashamed who wait for Me.

 “Waiting for” suggests eager expectation of a delayed (slow) response.
 “Waiting upon,” in its broadest sense, suggests paying “constant, close attention to,” much like a waiter in a classy restaurant serving a high level dignitary.
 This waiter seeks to recognize, interpret, understand and promptly respond to the slightest nuance from his/her guest which may signal a need for service.
 This reflects and reinforces the notion of “seeking first the Kingdom of God.”
 Here, the typical emphasis is on the verb, “seek” rather than the adjective, “first.”
 I used to think that “seeking first” meant “touching this or that base first, then move on to the real matter at hand.”
 Quite the contrary, “first” may suggest “continually,” much like the waiter paying close, continuous attention to important guests.